wuruochong/a2fp_OSTRTA/README.md

 Calvin Vuong
 Ruochong Wu

-*** NOTE: Some files have been removed and readded, so contribution history for each file and line addition numbers are not accurate; refer to commit history instead for accurate details.
+*** NOTE: Some files have been removed and readded over the history of our project, so contribution history for each file and line addition numbers are not accurate; refer to commit history instead for accurate details.

 USE OF DATA STRUCTURES:
 - Priority Queue: